-Int END 4: Comp Annually
+Int END 4: MODE Annually

-3: 2:

-8370 #PER IT ABLE AMOR CLEAR MORE
+2

+1:

+ETUP #PER TO IELE HMOR CLEHR MORE

 By pressing $[\rightarrow]$ [SETUP] you toggle between the payment modes, BEG and END.
 The one currently selected is displayed in the status area.
 To change to the other mode, press $[\rightarrow]$ [SETUP] again.
 Then you will have to consider the number of payments per year.
 If you want to use 2 payments per year, you key in 2 and then press [#PER].
-You can also toggle between the most used ones by pressing $[\leftarrow]$ [SETUP].
+You can also toggle between the most used ones by pressing [\leftarrow] [SETUP].
 The TVM menu works quite similar to the built-in SOLVE menu, and works mainly as shown in the following page:

 Label What happens when pressed [N] Stores or (dependent of the previously pressed shift key) recalls or solves for the total number of payments.
 [I%YR] Stores, recalls or solves for percent annual interest rate.
 (Nominal).
 [PV] Stores, recalls or solves for the present value.
-This , , is the cash flow on the initial time or the value of a series of future cash flows.
+This is the cash flow on the initial time or the value of a series of future cash flows.
 PV always occurs at the beginning of the first period.
-[PMT] Stores, recalls or solves for the amount of each [ periodic payment.
+[PMT] Stores, recalls or solves for the amount of each periodic payment.
 You cannot skip any payments and all the payments are the same amount.
 Payments are either in the beginning or in the end of each compounding period.
 [FV] Stores, recalls or solves for the future value.
 This is the final cash flow or the compounded value of all the previous cash flows.
 FV always occurs at the end of the last period.
-[SETUP] Show current setup in top of display. [←] [SETUP] Toggle between predefined number of payments per year. [→] [SETUP] Toggle between BEG and END modes, i.e. whether the payments occur at the beginning or end of each compounding period.
+[SETUP] Show current setup in top of display. [←] [SETUP] Toggle between predefined number of payments per year. $[\rightarrow]$ [SETUP] Toggle between BEG and END modes, i.e. whether the payments occur at the beginning or end of each compounding period.
 Uses flag 62. [#PER] Stores number in command line or stack level 1 as the number of payments per year.
 If blueshifted it recalls the number.
-[TABLE] Prompts for number of periods to amortize and show in the MatrixWriter and in a matrix table.
-[AMOR] 10 Takes number in command line or stack level 1 to calculate an amortization.
-This is the interest, calculate an amortization.
-This is the interest, principal and remaining balance after the calculate an amortization.
+Scimilar to $[\leftarrow]$ [SETUP].
+[TABLE] Prompts for period from and period to (Two numbers) to amortize, and show the result in the (4140.5) Matrix Writer.
+[AMOR] Takes number in command line or stack level 1 to calculate an amortization.
 This is the interest, principal and remaining balance after the specified period.
-[CLEAR] calculate an amortization.
-This is the interest, principal and remaining balance after the calculate an amortization.
-This is the interest, principal and remaining balance after the specified period.
-[CLEAR] calculate an amortization.
-This is the interest, principal and remaining balance after the specified period.
-Clears all the page one variables.
+[CLEAR] Clears all the page one variables.
+[MORE] Turn to the next menu page. [←][MORE] Views variables currently assigned values. viens valiables cultering assigned values.